What is Refactoring?

 - Dealing with Generalization.

-You will find a good overview here »
+Here you will find a good overview of various refactorings.